History & Milestones

 Big Apple of New England Unveiled

-In July 2019, over seventy-five local dignitaries and community leaders officially unveiled the “Big Apple of New England” outside the Johnny Appleseed Visitors’ Center on Route 2 in Lancaster.
+In July 2019, local dignitaries and community leaders help the Chamber and its tourism affiliate, Visit North Central Massachusetts, officially unveil the “Big Apple of New England” outside the Johnny Appleseed Visitors’ Center on Route 2 in Lancaster.
 This giant red apple structure, which stands at 10 feet tall, is the largest apple sculpture of its kind in all of New England.
 The apple was installed outside the Johnny Appleseed Visitors’ Center to honor the region’s strong agricultural heritage and connection to apples and that icon of American folk history – Johnny Appleseed.
-The Big Apple of New England is part of an effort to promote North Central Massachusetts to travelers and visitors.

 Education Compact is Formed